thiemowa/empathy_annotated_peer_reviews/README.md

 If you use the data, cite the following publication

-   T. Wambsganss, C. Niklaus, M. Söllner, S. Handschuh and J. M. Leimeister, “Supporting Cognitive and Emotional Empathic Writing of Students”
+   T. Wambsganss, C. Niklaus, M. Söllner, S. Handschuh and J. M. Leimeister, “Supporting Cognitive and Emotional Empathic Writing of Students” In: "The Joint Conference of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing"